Types of anticonvulsant medications for pets.

 - Serum level is needed with most drugs with the exception of Keppra.
 The monitoring interval depends upon the half-life of the drug (how fast the drug is eliminated from the blood), the side effects seen and the control of the seizure.

-Complete blood count, biochemistry and urinalysis is recommended with a maximum interval of 8 to 10 months.
+Complete blood count, biochemistry and urinalysis are recommended with a maximum interval of 8 to 10 months.

-Medications cannot be dispensed without periodic examinations and drug levels performed.
+Medications cannot be dispensed without periodic examinations and drug levels being performed.